enze-chen/mi-book-2021/week_3/12/pull_requests.md

 - Leave the box "Allow edits by maintainers" **checked** ☑.
 - At the bottom, you can further verify that the "2 files changed" are `final_presentations.md` and `name_final.png`.

-If everything looks good, you can click {guilabel}`Create pull request` and then ping Enze on Slack to merge your PR!
+If everything looks good, you can click {guilabel}`Create pull request` and then ping Enze on Slack!
 Woohoo! 🎉

 --------